 We are stronger in the areas that we practise regularly and not so confident with digital skills that we use less often.
 There is a need for us to support our learners consistently to develop and use a wide range of digital skills.
 There is also a need for us to use our digital skills to support delivery of our learning programmes.

 We have developed two sets of courses to support you in this area:

 A free online course that will help you to develop your basic personal digital skills with ideas about how to use the skills with learners.

 Use the self-assessment tool to help work out what you should look at and review how you have improved having worked through each module.

-All seven of these short online courses are free of charge for the next two months as part of a new year, digital you campaign, in which both the ETF and Career Colleges want to support you to develop the workforce’s digital skills in preparation for the inclusion of digital skills in T levels, apprenticeship standards and in preparing students for the workplace.
+All seven of these short online courses are free of charge as part of a digital campaign, in which the ETF want to support you to develop the workforce’s digital skills in preparation for the inclusion of digital skills in T levels, apprenticeship standards and in preparing students for the workplace.

-Every teacher, trainer and assessor in the sector will be able to access one course for free.
+Every teacher, trainer and assessor in the sector will be able to access the courses for free.
 Whilst the courses are free, there is an expectation that staff who enrol for theses short supported online courses are committed to completing them and the post course survey.
 This will help the ETF continue to build a picture of the sector’s needs and respond appropriately.

 Delivered online with tutor support, each module takes you through the theory, demonstrates how the tools can be used and then invites you to have a go yourself.
-Book on a course, each focusing on a different area of digital development:
+Register on Foundation Online Learning for the below courses.